Pair-distance distribution analysis – GNOM in RAW¶

 Right click on the glucose_isomerase profile in the Profiles list and select “IFT (GNOM)”.

-- Note: RAW will automatically try to find an appropriate maximum dimension (Dmax).
+- Note: RAW will automatically try to find an appropriate maximum dimension (Dmax) by running the DATGNOM program from the ATSAS software package.

 - Troubleshooting: If you do not have the GNOM option in the right click menu, RAW does not know where your ATSAS programs are installed.
 If you installed the ATSAS programs after starting RAW, restart RAW and it will attempt to automatically find them.
 If that has failed, go to the Options->Advanced Options menu and choose the ATSAS settings (“ATSAS”).
 Uncheck the option to “Automatically find the ATSAS bin location”, and specify the location manually.